 When victims develop cancer due to harmful products, they face difficulties in the personal injury claim process, as well as in wrongful death claims brought by families who have lost their loved ones to a preventable disease.
 This is due to challenges in proving causation (the dangerous product more likely than not caused the cancer), challenges caused by latency periods (time between when a victim was exposed to a harmful product and when they developed symptoms), and difficulties in documenting evidence to prove the underlying cause.

-At Crumley Roberts, our personal injury lawyers commit to fight for clients like they are our families, and to provide caring and compassionate support as clients navigate their legal journeys.
+At CR Legal Team , our personal injury lawyers are committed to fighting for clients like they are our own families, and to providing caring and compassionate support as clients navigate their legal journeys.
 We understand the heartbreaking consequences of a cancer diagnosis.
 See below for a few important tips to help victims protect their rights:

 - Mesothelioma – Mesothelioma is a rare and deadly form of cancer caused by exposure to asbestos, which was used widely in numerous industries and products for its strength and resistance to fire.
 While asbestos is now a known carcinogen and closely regulated by the federal government, numerous Americans are still diagnosed with mesothelioma and other asbestos-related diseases largely because of its latency period – which means that victims may not develop disease until 10 to 50 or more years after first being exposed.
 Given the lengthy latency period, it becomes critical for victims to do all they can in documenting asbestos exposure as the cause of their illness.
 This can be done through documentation of a victim’s work history, as occupational exposure is a leading cause of mesothelioma, especially in industries where the product was widely used, such as industrial and construction work.
 Victims can also document when and for how long they were exposed to asbestos in other ways, such as second-hand exposure from a loved one who worked with asbestos or asbestos-containing products, environmental exposure from nearby asbestos mines, exposure through older homes or buildings, and more.
 Other risks factors, such as military service, can also be documented and explored as an underlying cause.